underneathall/pinferencia/docs/get-started/serve-a-json-model/index.md

     The **entrypoint** `predict` means we will use the `predict` function of `JSON Model` to predict the data.

+    The **task** is the indication what kind of the task the model is performing.
+The corresponding frontend template will be chosen automatically if the `task` of the model is provided.
+More details of template can be find at [Frontend Requirements](../../reference/frontend/requirements)

 ## Start the Server